-Co-Development of the Indigenous
+Co-development of the Indigenous Broadcasting Policy

-Phase 1: Early engagement sessions – completed
+Early engagement sessions

-Phase 2: Public consultation – upcoming
+Public consultation

 The executive summary is also available in the following Indigenous languages:

-Support for Indigenous Broadcasters
+Support for Indigenous broadcasters

 Are you a broadcaster and need clarification on an issue?